arnaugm/behat-functional-testing/README.md

 * Selenium2 -> bin/behat --profile selenium2

 ## Conclusions
 * It is possible to use the "check" option in radio buttons when using sahi, the other drivers complain expecting a checkbox.
-For radio buttons is necessary to create your own step, as there is none defined by default in the MinkExtension.
+For radio buttons it is necessary to create your own step, as there is none defined by default in the MinkExtension.